- January 30 - February 6, 2026

 The curriculum is structured to gradually deepen an embodied understanding and practice of the foundational teachings in the Pāli canon in a way that is responsive to the diverse and often challenging conditions of contemporary life.

 This program is not an introduction to meditation.
-For this reason, the prerequisite for this program, is already having participated in at least two week-long Buddhist silent meditation retreats, in person or online, and at least 30 nights of retreat time.
-In addition, you will need to commit to maintaining both meditative and daily life practice.
+For this reason, the prerequisite for this program is already having participated in at least 15 days of residential Buddhist silent meditation retreats (online retreats do not fulfill this prerequisite).
+In addition, you will need to commit to maintaining both meditative and daily life practice, along with one to two hours per week engaging with the learning modules and program materials.

 The program will explore the following teachings and practices as the foundation for a Buddhist path.